Belarus opposition says man killed in shootout was IT worker | Law-Order

 The IT industry - mainly housed in a state-run technology park on the outskirts of Minsk - was a driving force behind the protests.
 EPAM's Belarusian founder was a signatory to an open letter calling for the release of prisoners and new elections.
 Local media and a senior adviser to exiled opposition leader Sviatlana Tsikhanouskaya identified the man killed as Andrei Zeltser, an IT worker with EPAM.
 A LinkedIn page of a man with the same name states he has worked at EPAM since 2016.

 "He was also reportedly a U.S. citizen.
 According to his friends, he supported democracy movement in Belarus.
 His wife is detained.
 Mother is shocked," Franak Viačorka, Tsikhanouskaya's adviser, wrote on Twitter.
-"I have only one comment: violence must stop!
-The regime hopes that violence can split society and threaten opponents.
-But violence cannot be the solution to the crisis.
-Enough victims.
-The rule of law must return to the country."
+Tsikhanouskaya later added that the incident was "a result of lawlessness in Belarus.
+Our people don't feel safe anymore – even in their homes.
+The autocrat holding onto the power with violence & terror creates a confrontation between Belarusians."

 Lukashenko's spokeswoman said the death of the KGB officer would "not remain unpunished".
-The U.S. embassy did not provide immediate comment.
+The U.S. Special Envoy for Belarus, Julie Fisher, said the United States was seeking additional information on whether the victim in the shooting was a U.S. citizen or not.

+"This incident appears to provide further evidence of the regime's disregard for human rights and its willingness to utilize extreme methods to threaten perceived political opponents — a pattern which is regrettably well-established in Belarus," she said in an emailed statement.
+The official state news agency Belta reported the man was associated with the opposition movement, citing a lawmaker.
+The KGB did not identify the man by name or profession but said he was a "terrorist" - language it uses to describe protesters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)